 TELEPHONE SERVICES

 a.
-Classified information must not be discussed on Department telephones unless the units are secure telephones, e.g., STU-III or STE (cryptographically protected telephones).
+Classified information must only be discussed on Department secure telephones (cryptographically protected telephones).

 b.
 The following communications over any analog or digital voice system are prohibited: